Andy-B-123/TargetSiteDuplicationFinder/README.md

 atgtcagtgaacttggcagatcattgtctagcagatcaactttttttttgagttcttatcgca
 ```

-You can provide the 'clip' consensus flies to a program like RepeatMasker to identify repeats which can provide infomration on repeats identified, or use blast+ or mmseqs to search against known repeat databases.
+You can provide the 'clip' consensus flies to a program like [RepeatMasker](https://github.com/rmhubley/RepeatMasker) to identify repeats which can provide in preliminary identification or use blast+ or [mmseqs](https://github.com/soedinglab/MMseqs2) to search against known repeat databases.
+Alternatively, you can use these sequences as starting places for targeted assembly using tools such as [aTram](https://github.com/juliema/aTRAM).